 John Collinson is a talented musician, music teacher and trumpeter with a passion for serving and a desire to share the joy of music making with young people who would otherwise not have the opportunity.
 Trained at the Victorian College of the Arts John’s many subsequent music credentials are the Melbourne and Tasmanian symphony orchestras, Orchestra Victoria and six years with RAAF Central Band.

 David also had been a music teacher before becoming a Salvation Army officer, and he grew up playing brass, so the systems needed to set up a program were familiar.

 At the first Just Brass information evening, 35 kids and parents came along to find out what was on offer.
 The brothers knew then that they were on to something!

 Eight years on the program has spread to most states of Australia plus internationally.
 Schools are expressing interest in making Just Brass a part of their curriculum as they see the value added to other schools.

 “It’s not just the type of music we’re offering, it’s a program that is fun, engaging and where kids make friends.
 And the program works for the schools because they want partnerships that support their kids.”

-John Collinson, now director of The Salvation Army Just Brass, says he simply wants to see The Salvation Army (corps) reach out to disadvantaged young people with compassion and care—so they can reach their potential—and experience Jesus.
+John Collinson, Territorial Just Brass Consultant (2010-2018) and now Corps Officer at The Salvation Army Geelong, says he simply wants to see The Salvation Army (corps) reach out to disadvantaged young people with compassion and care—so they can reach their potential—and experience Jesus.

 The Just Brass Vision aligns with the vision of The Salvation Army;